Density spectrum of Cantor measure: Introduction

-The rest of the paper is organized as follows.
-In Section \ref{sec:preliminaries-unique expansion} we recall some results from unique non-integer base expansions.
-In Section \ref{sec:S_tau} we investigate the auxiliary sets $S_\tau(t)$ in detail.
-The proofs of Theorems \ref{main:Ga-topology} and \ref{main:Ga-dimension} are given in Section \ref{sec:Gamma}, and the proof of Theorem \ref{main:level-set} is given in Section \ref{sec:level-set}, where we also give a more complete description of the level sets $L_\tau(t)$, by using a renormalization scheme from \cite{Allaart-Kong-2018}.
+The longest and most technical section of the paper is Section \ref{sec:level-set}, where we prove the dyadic analogue of Theorem \ref{main:level-set} and give a more complete description of the level sets $\wL(t)$ of the dyadic analogue of $\tau(x)$, using the tuning map from Section \ref{sec:entropy}.